History of Notre Dame

 The John Varallo Athletic Center and Classroom Annex opened.
 The new facility occupies a prominent section of the NDHS campus and includes a 6,628 square-foot auxiliary gymnasium, a new weight room, new men’s and women’s locker rooms, a new art studio and dark room, four academic classrooms, new offices and training facilities and flexible use space for dance, cheerleading and yoga, an indoor wellness track, a 5,218 square-foot wrestling and training center and 4,636 square-feet of multi-use space for student, alumni and community programs.
 A baseball field was also added.
 Hunter Field was dedicated in May 2009

-The fourth Bishop of Knoxville, Richard F. Stika, arranged for the return of four Dominican Sisters from the St. Cecilia Congregation in Nashville, Tennessee.
+The third Bishop of Knoxville, Richard F. Stika, arranged for the return of four Dominican Sisters from the St. Cecilia Congregation in Nashville, Tennessee.
 With the help of many benefactors, a house on Glenwood Avenue was completely renovated for use as a convent.
 The Notre Dame Convent was blessed and dedicated in January 2011.